jimm/www-ellisislandband-net/gallery.md

 ## Mystery Recording Session

-In May of 2022, the band held a recording session at Factory Underground in Bridgeport for a special project that we'll announce soon!
+In May of 2022, the band held a recording session at Factory Underground in Norwalk for a special project that we'll announce soon!

 <div id="myModal" class="modal">
   <span class="close" onclick="document.getElementById('myModal').style.display='none'">&times;</span>